forgecommunitywiki/Documentation/docs/forgedev/index.md

 #### Testing with existing mods

 You might want to test changes in Forge with an existing project.
-The [video][testsetup] by cpw linked in the test mods section also covers this for IntelliJ 2016.1.
+The [video][testsetup] by cpw linked in the test mods section also covers this for IDEA 2016.1.
 Getting the mod to run requires similar steps to the test mod, but getting your project added to the workspace requires some additional work.

  1. Open the "Project Structure" Window under `File -> Project Structure`.
  2. Head to the "Modules" section and press the green plus icon above the tree view.